fcshark-org/openwrt-fchomo/docs/config/proxies/hysteria2.en.md

 Port hop interval, in seconds, default is 30.

+Entering "15-30" will randomly select one of the values ​​as the switching interval each time.
+Only a range is supported (commas are not allowed).

 ## up/down

 Brutal rate control; if no unit is specified, the default is Mbps.